History of BuzzFeed in Timeline

 Since hiring Ze Frank in 2012, BuzzFeed Video has produced several video series, including "The Try Guys".

-In January 2013, BuzzFeed announced that New Enterprise Associates had raised $19.3 million.
+By January 2013, BuzzFeed announced that New Enterprise Associates had raised $19.3 million.

 March 2013: The Atlantic Wire reports copied "listicles"

-In March 2013, The Atlantic Wire also reported several "listicles" had apparently been copied from Reddit and other websites.
+In March 2013, The Atlantic Wire reported several "listicles" had apparently been copied from Reddit and other websites.

 2013: Mark Schoofs Hired

-BuzzFeed consistently ranked at the top of NewsWhip's " Publisher Rankings" until April 2014, when The Huffington Post entered the position.
+Until April 2014, BuzzFeed consistently ranked at the top of NewsWhip's " Publisher Rankings" when The Huffington Post entered the position.

-July 2014: BuzzFeed writer Benny Johnson accused of plagiarism
+July 2014: Benny Johnson fired for plagiarism

 August 2014: BuzzFeed Motion Pictures Announced